jito-foundation/distributor/README.md

 5. In the subsequent epoch the tokens are minted to the distributor vault and the mint authority is burned, validators can claim their tokens and vote by transferring them to a designated account (also posted in the forum proposal)

 ## Verifying the CSV file
 Please use the `check_stake_weights.sh` script to verify the CSV file against on-chain stake weight.
-This can only be done during epoch 595 as stake weights will change after this.
+This can only be done during the stake weight capture epoch as stake weights will change after this.

 Usage:
 ```
-bash ./votes/check_stake_weights.sh [OPTIONAL_RPC_ADDRESS] ./feature-proposal.csv
+bash ./votes/check_stake_weights.sh [OPTIONAL_RPC_ADDRESS] ./votes/simdXXXX/feature-proposal.csv
 ```

 ## Claiming voting tokens via CLI